- Optimizely X Mobile

 By default, Optimizely experiments can overlap so the same user be in more than one experiment at the same time.
 Therefore, variables can only be used in one experiment at a time.
 Once a variable is included in an experiment, that variable won't be available in other experiments.

 There is an exception to this behavior: if you're using mutually exclusive experiments.
-If you’ve created a group of experiments, you can reference the same variable for multiple experiments in that group.
+If you’ve created an exclusion group of experiments, you can reference the same variable for multiple experiments in that exclusion group.
 Each user will only see that variable in one experiment.

 Use a variable to roll out a feature